Videos show man holding knife before shooting by DC police

-WASHINGTON (AP) — Body camera videos of a man who was killed by District of Columbia police on Christmas Day provide only a split-second view of the knife the man was holding.
+WASHINGTON (AP) — Body camera videos of a man who was fatally shot by District of Columbia police on Christmas Day provide only a split-second view of the knife the man was holding.

-Mayor Muriel Bowser’s office on Wednesday released video from the body cameras worn by the officer who shot 29-year-old Gerald Javon Hall and another officer on the scene.
+Mayor Muriel Bowser’s office released video Wednesday from the body cameras worn by the officer who shot Gerald Javon Hall, 29, and another officer who was nearby.

-The videos show a brief interaction between Hall and two officers in the doorway of a home.
-The officer who shot Hall can be heard instructing Hall to put the knife down three times before he fires four shots.
-Hall was believed to have committed a domestic assault.
+The videos show a brief interaction, lasting less than 20 seconds, between Hall and the officer in the doorway of a home before the officer fired four shots.
+Just before the shooting, Hall can be seen holding a knife while standing just a few feet away from a woman who had been inside the home with him.
+The officer who shot Hall can be heard instructing Hall three times to put the knife down.

+Hall was believed to have stabbed a woman in the arm shortly before officers arrived, according to a police report.

 Most Read Stories